DANNYDEE93/Deployment4/README.md

 ### <ins>ISSUES:</ins>
 ___________________
 * Git Code: I tried to push my changes after I merged but realized I needed to fetch the changes in my main first to update the changes in both the remote and local repo.
-* Jenkis Installation: I was having trouble installing Jenkins because I was using an old code application that did not work anymore
+* Jenkis Installation: I was having trouble installing Jenkins because I was using an old code application that did not work anymore.
+I needed to go to Jenkins site and find the updated code to install on my EC2
+* Nginx error: I realized I edited the config file to port 5000 but I did not include it in my security group to be utilized

 ### <ins> **STEPS FOR WEB APPLICATION DEPLOYMENT** </ins>